 Last week, I committed to my own version of a gratitude practice.
 Whenever any discouraging comment leaves my lips or a concern ripples across my mind, I bring to mind and say out loud three reasons I have to be grateful in that moment.
 Each time, I require the items to be different than the ones named before; it's like a game that requires my mind to think differently.
 Converting concerns to gratitude has helped me develop a more hopeful and positive attitude.

 Another great ritual is to keep a gratitude journal and refer to it when you’re feeling down or afraid.
 Gratitude is not just a pleasant emotion.
-Gratitude holds power to take control back and enables you to be the captain of your own mind and emotions.
+Gratitude holds the power to take control back and enables you to be the captain of your own mind and emotions.